vezzolter/DSA/DataStructures/Stack/Stack.md

 - **Underflow** — is a condition that occurs when trying to pop an element from an empty stack.

 ## Important Details
-Stack generally can be broadly classified based on underlaying data structure into two types:
+Stack generally can be broadly classified based on underlying data structure into two types:
 - **Array-Based Stack** — utilizes a fixed-size or dynamic array to store elements.
 - **List-Based Stack** — utilizes a singly, doubly or circular linked list to store elements.